Course – Black Friday 2025 – NPI EA (cat= Baeldung)

 4. Incorrect Test Folder

-Placing tests in the wrong folder is another reason why the tests aren’t considered for execution.
+Placing tests in the wrong folder is another reason they aren’t considered for execution.
 This occurs mainly due to the default class creation path setting in some IDEs (such as Eclipse).

 To give some background, Maven defines a standard directory structure: